abeeds/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple game of Tic Tac Toe written in python.
+Simple game of Tic Tac Toe written in python.<br>
+Allows players to play again when the game is over.